Azure/Communication/releasenotes/acs-calling-ios-sdk-release-notes.md

 - `Hold` and `Resume` of an active call is fixed.

 ## v1.0.0-beta.8 (2021-02-08)
-This release notes for February 8, 2021 will only contain changes for ACS Calling iOS SDK.
 **Latest XCode 12.3 does not support frameworks where lipo was used to combine simulator and arm builds, we will address this issue in the next release.**

 ## New features